grab/engineering-blog/_posts/2017-04-23-deep-dive-into-ios-automation-at-grab-continuous-delivery.md

 ## Conclusion

-What Grab has now isn't the most mature setup (there is still a lot to consider.
-E.g. scaling, authorization, better logging etc.), but it serves our needs at the moment.
+What Grab has now, isn't the most mature setup (there is still a lot to consider. e.g. scaling, authorization, better logging etc.), but it serves our needs at the moment.
 Setting up a basic working environment is not hard at all, it took an engineer slightly over a week.
 Every team and product has its unique needs and preferences, so do what works for you!
 We hope this article has given you some insights on some of the decisions made by the iOS team at Grab.
-We would love to hear about your experience as well in the comments below.
+We would love to hear about your experience in the comments below.

 Happy automating!